bajamircea/bajamircea.github.io/_posts/2018-03-16-destructor-language-rules.markdown

 Example: Slight variations might terminate.
-Below by throwing an exception inside `fn` the destructor for `x` will be called during stack unwinding and it's exception will cause program termination
+Below by throwing an exception inside `fn` the destructor for `x` will be called during stack unwinding and its exception will cause program termination

 {% highlight c++ linenos %}
 struct X